 Today I pressed the publish button on Amazon.
+Here is what you need to know.

 Full disclosure, between reading everything carefully and multiple google searches this took me almost a full day.